nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

-**Use case: UC5 - View a client**
+**Use case: UC5 - View a Client**

 **MSS**

-1. User <u>list clients (UC2)</u>.
+1. User <u>list Clients (UC2)</u>.
-2. User requests to view a specific client in the list.
+2. User requests to view a specific Client in the list.
-3. MATER shows the client information and displays a confirmation message.
+3. MATER shows the Client's particulars and Car details and displays a confirmation message.

     Use case ends.